vsajip/kscript/README.md

 cat some_file | kscript 'stdin.filter { "^de0[-0]*".toRegex().matches(it) }.map { it + "foo:" }.print()'
 ```

-The only element that comes from our support library is the `Sequence<String>` called `stdin` to process standard input.
-The rest of the example is stdlib Kotlin.
+The elements that come from our support library in the example are the [`stdin`](https://github.com/holgerbrandl/kscript-support-api/blob/master/src/main/kotlin/kscript/StreamUtil.kt#L11) object of type `Sequence<String>` to iterate over the standard input, and the extension method [`print`](https://github.com/holgerbrandl/kscript-support-api/blob/master/src/main/kotlin/kscript/StreamUtil.kt#L34) to print the lines to stdout.
+The rest is stdlib Kotlin.

  For more  examples using the support library see our [Support API Manual](docs/support_api.md).